Indian Railways — trains for foreign travelers

 Premium Tatkal operates with dynamic pricing — fares increase based on demand and open at the same time as regular Tatkal.

-Ticket Status — CNF, WL, RAC
+Train ticket status on Indian Railways — CNF, WL, RAC

-CNF (Confirmed)
+• CNF (Confirmed)

 A specific seat or berth is allocated.
 The coach number and berth number are printed on the ticket.
 You board and go directly to your assigned berth.

-WL (Waitlisted)
+• WL (Waitlisted)

-No seat or berth allocated at the time of booking.
-The ticket remains on a waiting list.
+No seat or berth allocated at time of booking.
 If enough passengers cancel before departure, the status may upgrade to CNF or RAC.
-The ticket status can be checked online.
-A waitlisted ticket that has not upgraded to at least RAC by the time the chart is prepared (usually 4 hours before departure) is automatically cancelled and refunded.
-You cannot board on a WL ticket.
+Check online before departure.
+You CANNOT board on a WL ticket.

-RAC (Reservation Against Cancellation)
+• RAC (Reservation Against Cancellation)

 A shared berth is allocated — generally a lower berth shared between two RAC passengers, each assigned a half-berth for seating.
-RAC passengers can board the train.
+RAC passengers CAN board the train.
 The RAC berth may convert to a full confirmed berth if other passengers cancel before departure.

 Reserved tickets can be cancelled before departure.
 Refund amounts depend on how far in advance you cancel relative to departure time — the closer to departure, the lower the refund.